 In the Toolbar, select the Magic Wand Tool.
 You can also use the keyboard shortcut “W” to access the tool.
 Make sure you adjust the tolerance according to how similar your background and subject are.

-Step 3: Click on the white background
+Step 3: Click on the White Background

 Click on the white background with the Magic Wand Tool.
 You should see a selection around the white background.

-Step 4: Inverse the selection
+Step 4: Inverse the Selection

 With the white background selected, you need to inverse the selection to select the subject of the image.
 To do this, go to “Select” > “Inverse” or use the keyboard shortcut “Shift+Ctrl+I” (Windows) or “Shift+Cmd+I” (Mac).